Publications Details

 Publications / Journal Article

-Stable self-channelling of ultra-powerful (P0 ∼ 1 TW-1 PW) laser pulses in dense plasmas is a key process for many applications requiring the controlled compression of power at high levels.
-Theoretical computations predict that the transition zone between the stable and highly unstable regimes of relativistic/charge-displacement self-channelling is well characterized by a form of weak instability that involves bifurcation of the propagating energy into two channels.
-Recent observations of unstable behaviour with femtosecond 248 nm pulses reveal a mode of bifurcation that corresponds well to these theoretical predictions.
-It is further experimentally shown that the use of a suitable longitudinal gradient in the plasma density can eliminate this unstable response and restore the efficient formation of single stable channels.
+Stable self-channeling of ultra-powerful (P{sub 0} - 1 TW -1 PW) laser pulses in dense plasmas is a key process for many applications requiring the controlled compression of power at high levels.
+Theoretical computations predict that the transition zone between the stable and highly unstable regimes of relativistic/charge-displacement self-channeling is well characterized by a form of weakly unstable behavior that involves bifurcation of the propagating energy into two powerful channels.
+Recent observations of channel instability with femtosecond 248 nm pulses reveal a mode of bifurcation that corresponds well to these theoretical predictions.
+It is further experimentally shown that the use of a suitable longitudinal gradient in the plasma density can eliminate this unstable behavior and restore the efficient formation of stable channels.